 Topics that might be proposed include, but are not limited to: factors that influence turnout and registration; campaign finance; redistricting and apportionment; voting technology; polling place practices; the maintenance of voter registration rolls; the funding of elections; design of ballots and election materials; election audits; and election forensics.

-The Lab looks to fund projects that can be investigated and reported within a year or two.
+The Lab looks to fund projects that can be investigated and reported within one year.
 Therefore, the types of proposals that are most likely to be successful are those that seek, for instance, to expand analysis already planned in a dissertation; investigate a new, emerging issue that may later be expanded into a larger project; or contribute a new case or approach within an ongoing research project.

 3What could a research grant pay for?